ryankooy/liri-node-app/README.md

 # Liri Node App

-### This app is a search bot that retrieves song, concert, and movie data based on a user's input from the command line.
+### This app is a search utility that retrieves song, concert, and movie data based on a user's input from the command line.

 Liri Node App is primarily composed of two JavaScript files, *liri.js* and *keys.js*, with *liri.js* containing the executable functions, and *keys.js* exporting the related Spotify API keys.
 Additionally, Liri contains the package files that make its functionality possible.